 - Pain in the nipple

-- Inverted nipple and/or scaly or pitted skin on nipple
+- Skin changes (scaly or pitted skin) on the nipple

 - Unusual breast pain or discomfort